 Note that this summary is the only information we share with the parent – and the child sees this graph too.
 The detailed content of what the child writes remains private to the child.

 When SafeToNet detects a significant increase in a child’s online risk, an alert is sent to the parent’s phone.
 SafeToNet’s Explore the Signs feature helps parents to identify and understand what the problem may be.

-Parents are guided through an interactive symptoms-checklist that ultimately provides tailored advice and guidance.
-Once a problem is better understood the SafeToNet app helps to support a healthy and more informed dialogue between parents and their children.
+Parents are guided through an interactive symptoms checklist that ultimately provides tailored advice and guidance.
+Once a problem is better understood, the SafeToNet app helps to support a healthy and more informed conversation between parents and their children.

 SAFETONET ADVICE & GUIDANCE

-Advice and guidance prompts are widely accessible across the SafeToNet platform and are key to promoting a family-wide understanding of the digital world and its associated risks.
+Advice and guidance prompts are widely accessible across the SafeToNet solution and are key to promoting a family-wide understanding of the digital world and its associated risks.